How To Become a Licensed Real Estate Agent in New York

 Residential Rental Broker

-Partnering up with a rental broker is easier and less complicated than working with a home sales broker.
-Since you are starting out, this is the best match.
+Partnering with a rental broker is more accessible and less complicated than working with a home sales broker.
+Since you are starting, this is the best match.

-A rental sale can be completed in a few days or a week, there’s less paperwork and less real estate jargon.
+A rental sale can be completed in a few days or weeks; there's less paperwork and less real estate jargon.

 Choosing this route means you can start earning a commission as soon as possible.